-\textit{How to address the asynchronous decision problem in real-time MEC systems?} Traditional MADRL algorithms, such as multi-agent deep deterministic gradient descent (MADDPG) \cite{lowe2017multi} assume that agents make decisions synchronously. \rev{However, in multi-agent MEC systems, each agent (mobile device) has different task update and processing durations, leading to asynchronous decision-making among agents.
-Traditional MADRL algorithms including QMIX \cite{rashid2020monotonic} and MAPPO \cite{yu2022surprising} would be inefficient to address the challenge of asynchronous control in MEC scheduling problem.
-Thus, addressing these challenges necessitates novel approaches that can effectively handle the asynchronous nature of agent interactions in MEC environments. }
+\textit{How to address the asynchronous decision problem in real-time MEC systems?} Traditional MADRL algorithms, such as multi-agent deep deterministic policy gradient (MADDPG) \cite{lowe2017multi}, assume that agents make decisions synchronously. \rev{However, in multi-agent MEC systems, each agent (mobile device) has different task update and processing durations, leading to asynchronous decision-making among agents. \revbb{Traditional MADRL algorithms including QMIX \cite{rashid2020monotonic} and MAPPO \cite{yu2022surprising} would be inefficient for asynchronous control in the MEC scheduling problem, motivating new approaches that can explicitly handle asynchronous agent interactions. } }